Bridges

 Bridge

 Platte-Winner Bridge: Named after the two South Dakota Missouri River communities located nearest to it, Platte-Winner Bridge is South Dakota’s longest bridge, coming in at a whopping 5,655 feet long.
-Towering over Lake Francis Case, Platte-Winner Bridge is also known as Francis Case Memorial Bridge - in honor of former U.S. Senator Francis Case.
+Towering over Lake Francis Case, Platte-Winner Bridge is also known as Francis Case Memorial Bridge in honor of former U.S. Senator Francis Case.
 Having seen its fair share of life over the last 50+ years, Platte-Winner Bridge is on-course for a major overhaul, as local planning specialists plan the development of a new, updated bridge with an anticipated lifespan of over 100 years.
-Despite its age, Platte-Winner Bridge serves as an homage to the hard work and temerity of South Dakotans and the brilliant Missouri River shores.
+Snake Creek Recreation Area sits on the east side of the bridge, with paths and outlooks onto the bridge.

 Memorial Bridge